 Another year of micro-managing commas and the dreaded semicolon on book proposals flashed through my mind when I left the conference and thought of heading back to work.
 Thankfully, the best advice given to aspiring authors is not to give up their day jobs just yet, anytime soon, or if at all.
 I had a nice job, apart from the project meetings of course, but it didn’t call for any reclusive, or eccentric mannerisms whatsoever.
 On the contrary, I had to be nice and friendly to the point of being liked.
 How awful was that?

-Prior to meeting with the agent, I’d entertained ideas of gazing out the window all morning, typing a few sentences, and then walking a golf course all afternoon.
-And if that didn’t fill up my day, I planned to research and plant native varieties of milkweed seeds for the Monarch butterflies epic journey south, and back north again.
-Anything, but another meeting on how to hold more productive meetings, but no such luck.
-I thought I was done when I typed the last sentence in the manuscript, but it was only a new beginning.
+Prior to meeting with the agent, I’d thought of gazing out the window and writing for as long as I wanted, or doing anything else–anything, but attend another meeting at work on how to hold more productive meetings; but no such luck.
+I thought I was done when I typed the last sentence in the manuscript–it was only a new beginning.
 The personal and self-indulgent writing phase was over.
 The public scrutiny and business phase was about to begin.

 Hence–here we are.
 If you’re an avid reader, please glance at the rest of the site and subscribe if you want to be notified of future posts.
 If you’re an aspiring author, and who isn’t these days, then please join me on this journey to explore the business side of writing, marketing, and publishing a book through this shop; sorry, blog.